PostHog/posthog.com/contents/blog/open-source-eating-saas.md

 When StartupSchool started using PostHog, a key reason they moved forward was that they were able to fix or fill in the gaps the project had.
 As we fixed these problems with them and built new stuff, the project got more useful for everyone.

 If your SaaS only company has lots of bugs, users have to wait for you to fix stuff.
-There's no sense they could do it themselves.
+They can't just go out there and fix it themselves, nor help you fix them.

 Open source has a wonderful culture of developers filing bugs so they can alert you to problems you may not have even found yourself, and as a project grows in popularity, many users will start fixing issues in a cool hive-mind like way!